 Timeliness: the right moment

 A notification delivered at the wrong moment is an annoyance at best.
+Delivering notifications in a timely and reliable manner requires robust message queuing, retries, and monitoring to ensure users receive important updates when they matter most.
 In a notification system, how do we deliver the right notification at the right time to each user?

 Syncing across devices